-The best approach to starting out, Seth said, is to pick a high-value process for which you can see measurable results.
+The best approach to starting out is to pick a high-value process for which you can see measurable results.
 Cherry pick your first use case, one where you know what the desired future state and have baseline metrics.
 Once you show ROI on a narrow set of use cases, then you can get more support for funding future initiatives.

 One mistake a lot of organizations make is that they don't track the metrics, often because the people involved in the development of bots are so distributed.
-That is a big part of what we do at EIS.
-We help organizations build metrics-driven change management and governance right because that applies not just to the first group of use cases, but enterprise-wide.
+We recommend that organizations build metrics-driven change management and governance right from the start because that applies not just to the first group of use cases, but enterprise-wide.

 Companies should monitor the digital body language of the user--what are customers actually doing across the different channels and devices.
 The use cases and different scenarios should be modeled, along with the actual tasks and then see how well they are supported by bots.
 Organizations should be building libraries of use cases that become the source of truth for any of the systems.